JeffreyRuder/pizza/README.md

-# addressBook
+# Epic Pizza

-##### Epicodus Section:  JavaScript OO - Address Book

-#### By Epicodus Lessons
+#### By Jeffrey Ruder

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript to create a simple Address Book app.
+This application is a demonstration of constructors and prototypes using JavaScript to create a simple pizza ordering app.
+It also makes extensive use of jQuery to manage interactions between the DOM and JavaScript objects.

 ## Setup

-Install addressBook by cloning this repository.
+Install Epic Pizza by cloning this repository and navigate to pizza-order.html in your browser.

 ## Technologies Used

-Application: JavaScript and jQuery
+* Application: JavaScript and jQuery
-Testing:  Mocha and Chai
+* Testing:  Mocha and Chai

 ### Legal

-Copyright (c) 2015 **Epicodus**
+Copyright (c) 2015 **Jeffrey Ruder**

 This software is licensed under the MIT license.